Ernst Jünger: Second World War

 Jünger appears on the fringes of the Stauffenberg bomb plot.
 He was clearly an inspiration to anti-Nazi conservatives in the German Army, and while in Paris he was close to the old, mostly Prussian, officers who carried out the assassination attempt against Hitler.
 On 6 June 1944 Jünger went to Rommel's headquarters at La Roche-Guyon, arriving late at about 9 PM as the bridge at Mantes was down.
 Present were Rommel's chief-of-staff Hans Speidel, General Wagener, Colonel Linstow, Embassy Counsellor Peter Pfeiffer, reporter Major Wilhelm von Schramm and Speidel's brother-in-law Max Horst (Rommel was in Germany).
 At 9.30 PM they went to Speidel's quarters to discuss "Der Friede" (The Peace), Jünger's 30-page peace proposal (written in 1943), to be given to the Allies after Hitler's demise or removal from power; also proposed is a united Europe.
 He returned about midnight.
 The next day at the Paris HQ Jünger was stunned by the news of the Normandy landings.

-Jünger was only peripherally involved in the events, however, and in the aftermath suffered only dismissal from the army in August 1944 rather than execution.
+Jünger was only peripherally involved in the events, however, and in the aftermath was only dishonorably discharged from the army rather than being executed.
 He was saved by the chaos of the last months of the war, and by always being "inordinately careful", burning writings on sensitive matters from 1933.
 One source (Friedrich Hielscher) claimed that Hitler said "Nothing happens to Jünger".

-His elder son Ernst Jr., then an eighteen-year-old naval (Kriegsmarine) cadet, was imprisoned that year for engaging in "subversive discussions" in his Wilhelmshaven Naval Academy (a capital offence).
+His elder son Ernst Jr., then an eighteen-year-old Kriegsmarine cadet, was imprisoned that year for engaging in "subversive discussions" in his Wilhelmshaven Naval Academy (a capital offence).
 Transferred to Penal Unit 999 as Frontbewährung, i.e. probation through frontline service, after his parents had spoken to the presiding judge Admiral Ernst Scheurlen, he was killed near Carrara in occupied Italy on 29 November 1944 (though Jünger was never sure whether he had been shot by the enemy or by the SS).